BertoPolo/BertoPolo/README.md

 ## Full-Stack Developer
 <hr/>
 <p> When I was in high school I made a mistake choosing my professional career, I had always wanted to be a computer scientist, but for some reason I didn't.
 At my 30, I gave myself the opportunity to fulfill my dream and now I am finally a Full Stack Developer 💪🏼.</p>

+<p>I'm always ready to help; I'm a person who loves team work and sharing knowledge and experiences.</p>

+<p>In constant personal and professional development, I value each situation as an opportunity to learn and improve.</p>

 <ul>

 <li>📍 Currently based in Menorca, willing to relocate</li>